New Zealand is the land of campervans.

 There are no hikes within walking distance but a stroll along the beach is a pretty nice option here.
 Or just hang out for a few days, the views are spectacular (even if the toilet isn’t).

-- Location: At the end of Purakaunui Bay Road (~130km south of Dunedin)
+LOCATION: At the end of Purakaunui Bay Road (~130km south of Dunedin)

-- Facilities: 40 unpowered sites; compost toilets
+FACILITIES: 40 unpowered sites; compost toilets

-- Price: $10 p/p (2023); pre-booking required
+PRICE: $10 p/p (2024); pre-booking required

-- Open: year round
+OPEN: year round

-- More information: Purakaunui Bay Campsite
+WEBSITE: Purakaunui Bay Campsite

 3. HANS BAY, LAKE KANIERE | WEST COAST